Skip to Content

 • Versioning and Retirement: Decision on the basis of collected data whether an API is deactivated, extended or continued as before.

-The API Full Life Cycle Management therefore accompanies an API from design and delivery to enhancement or deactivation.
+API full lifecycle management follows an API from design and delivery to enhancement and deactivation.

 White Paper